GeoMop/MLMC/PLAN.md

 ## Current Goals

 Goal 1: verify merge of `master` branch and prepare the branch for a pull request.
-Goal 2: for a derived branch, implement a Dask-based sampler as an alternative to the PBS sampler.
+Goal 2: complete; Dask-based sampler implemented, final tests are run by the user.
 Goal 3: implement specific simulations and quantities for estimation of Sobol indices.

 ## Current Repository State